 Before You Head Out

 - Plan Your Hike: Decide how long you plan to hike.
-Whether it’s over the course of a whole weekend or just a few hours during the middle of the week, there are routes for everyone out there, and shorter hikes can be a brilliant way to tune your muscles, fitness levels and work on your outdoor skills before taking on a bigger venture.
+Whether it’s over the course of a whole weekend or just a few hours hiking the Peak District during the middle of the week, there are routes for everyone out there, and shorter hikes can be a brilliant way to tune your muscles, fitness levels and work on your outdoor skills before taking on a bigger venture.